EuroLeague career statistical leaders

 The EuroLeague is the highest level tier and most important professional club competition between basketball teams in Europe.
-It can contain teams from up to 18 different countries, from members of FIBA Europe, and mostly consisting of teams from ULEB member national domestic leagues.
+It can contain teams from up to 18 countries, from members of FIBA Europe, and mostly consisting of teams from ULEB member national domestic leagues.

-The FIBA era statistical leaders of the competition range from 1958 to 2001, including the lone season of the FIBA SuproLeague competition.
+The FIBA era statistical leaders of the competition range from 1958 to 2000, including the lone season of the FIBA SuproLeague competition.
 While the EuroLeague Commercial Assets (ECA) era statistical leaders of the competition range from 2000 to the present.
 There are also the overall historical statistical leaders of the EuroLeague, which are the stat leaders for all formats and organizing bodies of the league's history, since 1958.

 EuroLeague career statistical leaders 2000–01 to present

 The EuroLeague's career statistical leaders, since the competition has been organized by the EuroLeague Commercial Assets (ECA), starting with the 2000–01 season.